-PFE3 Equipment is appropriate for use, maintained, validated and where appropriate monitored b) Users have access to instructions for equipment and are aware of how to report an equipment problem.
+PFE3 Equipment is appropriate for use, maintained, validated and where appropriate monitored

-c) Staff are provided with suitable personal protective equipment.
+- a) Equipment is subject to recommended calibration, validation, maintenance, monitoring, and records are kept. - b) Users have access to instructions for equipment and are aware of how to report an equipment problem. - c) Staff are provided with suitable personal protective equipment.